Teaching Excellence Initiative

-To support UM’s focus on improving student success and learning, the Faculty Development Office (FDO), Phyllis J. Washington College of Education and Human Sciences, and the Office of the Provost are launching the Teaching Excellence Initiative (TEI).
+To support UM’s focus on improving student success and learning, the Faculty Development Office (FDO), Phyllis J. Washington College of Education and Human Sciences, and the Office of the Provost launched the Teaching Excellence Initiative (TEI).
 The TEI aims to provide new sources of support and recognition for outstanding teaching at UM.
 The project has three goals:

 - Support and recognize teaching approaches that have been shown to be effective in improving student learning.